Why did you choose to study at the Werklund School of Education?

 Where has your education from the Werklund School of Education taken you in your career?

 Outside of Werklund, what are your favourite pastimes?
-Do you have any interesting hobbies or talents?

 What advice would you give to those about to begin their graduate studies journey?